Kammok Kuhli Pro Shelter

 Also known as sil-nylon, this fabric is not quite as durable as traditional ripstop tarps but generally weighs quite a bit less.
 This fabric finds an excellent middle ground between the durability of plain ripstop nylon and the low weight of Dyneema composite.

-Dyneema Composite: Dyneema composite tarps weigh the least of all available fabrics and is mainly utilized by ultralight backpackers.
+Dyneema Composite: Dyneema composite tarps weigh the least of all available fabrics and are mainly utilized by ultralight backpackers.
 It tends to be more expensive than the other two options and is the least durable.

 However, if you are backpacking in a temperate region and your primary concern is trimming weight, the Dyneema composite is the clear choice.